Application of axiomatic formal theory to the Abraham--Minkowski controversy: Experimental Confirmation

 As an electromagnetic field propagates from vacuum into a simple linear dielectric, the effective velocities of photons in the field are reduced due to scattering.
 There is a corresponding increase in photon density in the dielectric.
 Likewise, the classical energy density $({\bf \Pi}^2+{\bf B}^2)/2$ and the classical momentum density ${\bf B}\times{\bf \Pi}/c$ are enhanced by a factor of $n$ in the dielectric, compared to the vacuum.
 For finite pulses in a dielectric, the enhanced energy density is offset by a narrowing of the pulse so that the electromagnetic energy

-is invariant for quasimonochromatic fields in the plane wave limit.
-The electromagnetic energy is the total energy by virtue of being invariant in time.
-Likewise, the electromagnetic momentum
+is time independent for quasimonochromatic fields in the plane-wave limit.
+The electromagnetic energy is the total energy by virtue of being constant in time.
+Likewise, the electromagnetic momentum,

-is invariant and is the total momentum.
+is time independent and is the total momentum.
 The center-of-energy velocity of the field slows to $(c/n){\bf \hat e}_k$.

 Invoking the Einstein mass--energy equivalence, it is argued in the scientific literature \cite{BIBarn} that some microscopic constituents of the dielectric must be accelerated and then decelerated by the field; otherwise the theorem that the center of mass--energy moves at a constant velocity is violated.
 For a distribution of particles of mass $m_i$ and velocity ${\bf u}_i$, the total momentum

 is the sum of the momentums of all the particles $i$ in the distribution.
 If the mass of each particle $m_i$ is constant, the statement that the velocity of the center of mass